Panda Review: Quick Expert Summary

 While I’m disappointed that Panda doesn’t offer more features for macOS, I still think it’s one of the best Mac antiviruses, especially if you’re looking for a simple, no-frills antivirus that you can install and forget about.

-That said, if you want a full-featured Mac antivirus that provides complete protection against all types of malware and cybersecurity threats, you should try Intego.
+That said, if you want a full-featured Mac antivirus, you should try Intego.

 Is Panda Dome good at detecting malware?

-Panda’s antivirus scanning engine performed well in my malware tests, but it didn’t score a 100% detection rate in all instances.
-It did manage to:
+Panda’s antivirus scanning engine performed well in my malware tests, but it didn’t score a 100% detection rate.
+It found over 95% of all non-executed malware sample files, blocked 100% of executed ransomware samples, and removed100% of pre-installed spyware.

 Panda’s separate cloud-based scanning tool, named “Panda Cloud Cleaner”, did provide a more advanced system scan — detecting deep-rooted suspicious files.
 But even when I tested it with the same folder of malware samples used in the original antivirus tests, it still didn’t detect some of the files.